hasnain3142/Rust/README.md

 # Rust
-# All codes uploaded here are for learning purposes only.
+## All codes pushed here are for learning purposes only.